csgohacks/master-guide/legit-+-hvh-features-cheat-software/onetap/how-to-inject.md

 * Q: Injection takes too long!
     A: Assuming your intyernet connection is normal, this is mostly due to Onetap's loader is unavilable.
 Try create a ticket to onetap admins.

-If you receive an error when injecting,
+If you receive an error when injecting, usually the injector will open up the error code explaination on your default web browser.
+Follow the instruction in the webpage, or contact admins for further information.